 I was really looking forward to sharing a new place and new experiences with my daughter, and for me travelling with children is the ultimate in quality time spent together.
 As a family, we believe it’s really important to make time for being with our children individually and I know Daddy and Indie had an awesome time back in the UK too.

 Travelling single handed with a child does take effort, but I firmly believe it’s well worth it.
 Hamburg was a great destination for us as well, as it’s so easy to get around both via public transport and on foot.
-Getting around with a pushchair was no problem at all, mostly because the city of Hamburg is incredibly flat.
+Getting around with a Hamburg with kids was no problem at all, mostly because the city is incredibly flat.

 During our visit we had use of a 3 day Hamburg Card which provided us both with unlimited access to public transport including bus, train and harbour ferry.
 A Hamburg Card for one adult and 3 children aged between 6 and 14 for 3 days is only 25.50 Euros (children under 6 years travel free).